Intentional living gets thrown around a lot, so I want to give you a better, more useful way of thinking about intentional living.

 It’s worth examining WHY you would want to live an intentional life in the first place.

 I think the biggest reason is so that you can live life on your own terms.
-It’s so you can design your version of your dream life.
+It’s so you can design your version of your dream life and live with purpose (whatever that looks like for you).

 Some people will want to live life at the highest level.
 I like to think professional athletes, leaders of state, or top executives, or business owners.
 Others won’t want to achieve at the highest level, but they’ll design a life on their dream level, as a teacher, yoga instructor, fisherman, etc.